How These Non-Technical Founders Built Million-dollar Online Platforms. And You Can Too.

 - The first thing she did was test out her idea on real people.
 She asked 10 people at university to share their cars.
 Over a 1 month period, 100 people paid to borrow these cars for short trips.
 Attracting these early users was a completely manual process for her (no coding involved).

-This proved that her idea could work, and gave her leverage to attract a developer, and get media attention.
+This proved that her idea could work, gave her leverage to attract development help, and attracted media attention.

 - She focused on building the supply-side of her marketplace, by introducing a service to help car owners manage their rentals.

 Having a strong supply side helped build demand.
 Targeting one side of the market is among the many strategies platform founders use to kick-start platform growth.